citronneur/rdpy/README.md

 ```

 Output directory is used to save the rss file with following format (YYYYMMDDHHMMSS_ip_index.rss)
 The private key file and the certificate file are classic cryptographic files for SSL connections.
-The RDP protocol can negotiate its own security layer.
-The CredSSP security layer is planned for an upcoming release.
-If one of both parameters are omitted, the server use standard RDP as security layer.
+The RDP protocol can negotiate its own security layer If one of both parameters are omitted, the server use standard RDP as security layer.

 ### rdpy-rdphoneypot